Faeryn/Outward_ModSupport/README.md

 - **Show alert when exiting**: Shows an alert on exit if there are errors, with the option to send report.
 Default on.
 - **Show alert on endless loading screen**: Shows an alert if too many errors happen during loading.
 Default on.
 - **Online features**: Enables online features, such as error reporting.
 Default on.
+- **Send only errors**: Sends only errors instead of the entire log.
+It's a good idea to use this if your bandwidth is limited.
+Default off.

 ### Advanced configuration
 - **Send reports without asking**: Sends reports to the ModReport server without asking, and does not display any popups on response (success or failure).
 Default off.